danielegiulianini/qu-bft/README.md

 ```bash
     sbt publish-local
 ```
-3. add the dependencies of interest to your build.sbt, for client and service functionalities they are the following:
+1. add the dependencies of interest to your build.sbt; for client and service functionalities they are the following:
 ```scala
    libraryDependencies ++= Seq(
       "org.unibo" %% "ds-project-giulianini-ay1920" % "1.0.0",